 This site is built using the SSG A Static Site Generator compiles the website before deployment.
 Then the generated web content is simply retrieved as-is by the client without any code running at retrieve time.
 Jekyll A Static Site Generator (SSG) built with ruby.
-Widely adopted as of GitHub Pages inclusion.
+Popularized as of its adoption in GitHub Pages.

 and I’ve enjoyed every bit of it!
 I like the idea of generating everything (boilerplate) that can be generated so that I and the source tree of this blog can focus on the actual content of this site.
 As I started to set this site up at the stage of migrating content over from my old handcrafted site I cam across the

 google47733b3288357e4.html file in my old source tree.
 I guess I need this one and should copy it over?
 A quick refresher on the purpose of this file: it’s a verification method offered by Google Search Console for website owners to verify the ownership of a site, before getting insights and control over how Google can index it.

 There are multiple ways to verify the ownership of your site.
 The two simpler ways, both suitable for GitHub Pages owners, are to add an

 <meta> tag to your pages or upload a special unique file to the root of the site.
 For adding the meta tag, there are excellent plugins making this very easy for example jekyll-seo-tag.
 If you want to the meta tag, I recommend this plugin.

 However if you feel that it’s bloated to add this

 <meta> tag to the header all you pages, keeping file size and page load speed in mind, you may one to go for the file based verification method instead.